 In the distant past there were various ways to make a wide range drop bar group.
 A triple road group, i.e. with a 3 chainring crankset, was one way.
 Mixing and matching road and mountain bike components could also be part of the solution.
 These options worked great up through 9 speed Shimano.
 Starting with 10 speed, Shimano began to break this compatibility between its road and mountain groups.
 Road bike 10 speed shifters did not work with 10 speed mountain bike derailleurs anymore.
 They could work with a 9 speed MTB rear derailleur, but that meant using older components in the mix.
 When Shimano went 11 speed, compatibility was nearly gone.
 No road shifters worked with any MTB derailleurs, and high end triple road groups were gone too.
 Admittedly the loss of road triple was not a big blow: it was possible to get the same range with new 2×11 speed groups.
-This was all happening at a time when gravel/adventure bikes were rising in popularity.
+This was all happening at a time when gravel/adventure bikes were rising in popularity, creating a demand for a wide range group that was no longer supported.
 It seemed that component makers were caught off guard .

 In order to understand compatibility between shifters, derailleurs and gears (cogs/chainrings), it is helpful to break down compatibility into three categories: cable pull, gear capacity and max gearing.

-Gear Capacity This is the sum of the range of gears of the cassette and the crankset.
+Gear Capacity This is the sum of the range of gears of the cassette and the crankset, expressed in the number of teeth.
 For example, a compact 50/34T crankset has a range of 16T.
 An 11/28T cassette has a range of 17T.
-Together they have a range of 33T.
+Used together on a drivetrain they have a capacity of 33T.
 A wide range drivetrain will have a greater capacity.
 The chain must be long enough to wrap around the big/big gear combo.
 When you shift that chain into small/small, there is chain slack to take up.
 The wider the gear range, the more slack must be taken up.
 It is the job of the rear derailleur to handle that.
 The cage (the plates that connect the derailleur pulleys), must be longer to take up more chain slack.
 Long cages slow down shifting, add weight, and stick out to interfere with the world, so you don’t want a longer cage than needed.
 Shimano makes 3 cage lengths: SS or short, GS or medium, and SGS or long.
 In general, SS is for tight ratio road race bikes.
 GS is for normal 2x gearing, and SGS is for 2x wide range or 3x gear ranges.
 In the current lineup Shimano offers SS and GS for road and GS and SGS for mountain.
 They have never offered an SGS rear derailleur for a current 11 speed road group, and that limits the gear range of drop bar groups.